corndel-ai/ai6_workshop-2/activities/activity-5/OPTIONAL_going-further-tasks.md

-﻿# Going Further: Derm-Assist MVP Extensions
+﻿# OPTIONAL: Derm-Assist MVP Extensions

 You have scoped, risk-assessed, and deployed an initial Derm-Assist MVP using a pre-trained MobileNetV2 model.
 The pathways below help you build on that foundation whilst staying aligned to the workshop themes of rapid learning, risk awareness, and responsible delivery.